Chartered Construction Manager

 As a CIOB member you could be working with BIM or setting strategies for carbon reduction.
 You might be on site, but you could equally be sitting at head office, supervising teams and setting corporate strategy.
 And you could be working at any point within the life cycle of a structure, from inception to recycling.

 This is the culmination of years of research and development by the Institute and the result of effective demonstration by CIOB members who have shown that construction management is truly a substantive and established profession.
-This designation signals the influence that professional construction managers have within, and beyond, the built environment.
+This descriptor signals the influence that professional construction managers have within, and beyond, the built environment.

 We believe this will be beneficial to you in communicating your professional status to clients and colleagues.
-And of course you may retain the designation Chartered Builder if that is your preference.
+And of course you may retain the Chartered Builder descriptor if that is your preference.
 In that case you have nothing to do.

 If you are an MCIOB or FCIOB and would like to use the Chartered Construction Manager descriptor please contact us.

 Chartered Construction Manager FAQs

 The clue is in the name and you probably would know best which descriptor would suit your business.

 For example, should you have a meeting with a small company where calling yourself as a builder is more suitable, you could use the Chartered Builder descriptor.

 However, should you have a meeting with a big construction company tackling multimillion projects it may be better to use the Chartered Construction Manager descriptor.
 The decision is yours.